Pompallier Mission and Printery

 The power of print

-New Zealand's only surviving pioneer printery and tannery, Pompallier Mission time-capsules the impact of Bishop Pompallier and his missionaries in introducing Catholicism by producing written works in Te Reo Māori.
+Aotearoa New Zealand's only surviving pioneer printery and tannery, Pompallier Mission is a time capsule that demonstrates the impact of Bishop Pompallier and his missionaries in introducing Catholicism by producing written works in te reo Māori.

-The printery, which is now New Zealand’s oldest industrial building, was constructed in 1842 using a traditional French rammed-earth style called pisé de terre.
-It was here that the French Marist Brothers translated Latin religious texts into Te Reo Māori and produced beautiful bound books.
-In eight years the missionaries printed almost 40 thousand publications in Te Reo.
+The printery, which is now Aotearoa New Zealand’s oldest industrial building, was constructed in 1842 using a traditional French rammed-earth style called pisé de terre.
+It was here that the French Marist Brothers translated Latin religious texts into te reo Māori and produced beautiful bound books.
+In eight years the missionaries printed almost 40 thousand publications in te reo.

 Pompallier Mission and Printery is proudly cared for by Heritage New Zealand Pouhere Taonga.